 Well, first and foremost I am an individual person with individual needs, hopes, and dreams.
 Then I would say that I am a mother, a wife, daughter, a sister, and a friend but none of those things define who I am; they are simply a part of who I have become.
 If you look at what I’ve done then you will see many things: I have been a student, a florist, a bookseller, a restaurant manager, a certified EMT, I’ve worked in a hospital, and I will forever be a U.S. Marine.
 I have ridden horses, read thousands of books, flown every year (minus the year that I was pregnant with my daughter in 2014) since the age of two, and traveled the world.
 I have lived in and traveled to many countries, such as Greece, Japan, Thailand, and Australia, to name a few.
 I am a major foodie and will try almost anything at least once.
-I have eaten some amazing & odd foods world wide.
-I am Paleo about 98% of the time (I am a firm believer in trying local cuisine when traveling, even if I know that it will make me feel sick later!) and I was becoming an avid Crossfitter before the birth of my daughter; I enjoy being outdoors, fit, and healthy and I do not strive to be skinny.
+I have eaten some amazing & odd foods worldwide.
+I was Paleo for 8 years (though I am a firm believer in trying local cuisine when traveling, even if I know that it will make me feel sick later!) and I was becoming an avid Crossfitter before the birth of my daughter.
+Today I still enjoy eating Paleo as well as a varied Mediterranean diet lifestyle, I enjoy being outdoors, fit, and healthy and I do not strive to be skinny.
 When life gives you curves, flaunt them!

-I started as many caregivers start out, with a stretchy wrap that was perfect for us when she was first born.
-Then when she grew too heavy for it to be comfortable for us, I graduated to a SSC (soft structured carrier) which we still enjoy today.
-It wasn’t until we bought our first house in a new state that a friend of mine recommended finding a local babywearing group to try to meet other moms and learn how to wrap.
+I started as many caregivers start out, with a stretchy wrap that was perfect for us when she was firstborn.
+Then when she grew too heavy for it to be comfortable for us, I graduated to an SSC (soft structured carrier) which we still enjoy today.
+It wasn’t until we bought our first house in a new state that we had not previously been to that a friend of mine recommended finding a local babywearing group to try to meet other moms and learn how to wrap.
 I did indeed find such a group and it wasn’t long before I became an admin, a co-leader, and an educator.
 Holding that little heartbeat close to your own is a wonderful feeling and I have loved teaching others how to wear their babies and carry them close.
 Helping them find their ‘a-ha!’ moment is something that I strive for as an educator.
 I have turned my passion into my profession!

-Currently I am a jack of many trades:
+I have been a jack of many trades: